SerNet/verinice/README.md

 The WAR file is of course platform independent (in contrast to the Verinice client and report designer builds).

-## Verinice report designer

-The built artifacts will be located in `sernet.verinice.report.designer.tycho/target/products/`.
-Artifacts for the following platforms will be produced:

-* Linux GTK 64 bit
-* Windows 64 bit
-* Mac OS X 64 bit

 ## Versioning
 To update the version of the project